top of page

 Standard Components

-The experiences students have engaging with the content allows them to grow and expand their perspective and ability to tap into the perspective of others.
+The experiences students have engaging with the content allow them to expand their perspective and practice stepping into the shoes of others.
+Building a skill of perspective-taking helps students face future dilemmas from multiple angles to come up with the best solution.

 meeting the standard